ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/getting-started/index2.md

 Use the Discovery API to search, look up and find events, attractions, venues and classifications.
 The API provides access to all Ticketmaster events, as well as Universe and TicketWeb events.

-### Commerse api
+### Commerce API

 Provide detailed information about ticket price, fees, taxes, related offers.

 ### Partner API

-Lets clients work with payments such as reserve, purchase and retreive ticket.
+Lets clients work with payments such as reserve, purchase and retrieve ticket.
-Card provide detailed information about shipping, credit card information, purchase and commit the transaction.Order management let clients get information about an order retreive unredeemed orders.
+Cards provide detailed information about shipping, credit card information, purchase and commit the transaction.
+Order management lets clients get the information about an order and retrieve unredeemed orders.

-### DealsDEALS API
+### DEALS API

-Provide information about event that are exclusive to the affiliate audience with differend additional parameters.
+ Provide information about events that are exclusive to the affiliate audience with different additional parameters.

 ### Publish API